The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Details aside, being capped at 37% is the safe position.
 It works.
 It employs the same data used in the interactive maps.
 This sea change in many categories provides increased opportunity for a Top 250 level performance for all Americans, not just the lucky ones now living at locations with an 8-delay median or lower.

 Plain, simple, and crucial.
-The fine edge of reason is whether to have: More Top 250 Level Health, or Wings and Corrupted Time Zones.
-To choose the former looks like a winner.
+The fine edge of reason is whether to have: More Top 250 Level Performance, or Wings and Corrupted Time Zones.

 ---|---|---|---|---|---|---|